Kilcoo book place in All-Ireland club final

 It finished 1-10 each after the hour and Kilcoo outscored the Cork side by eight points to three in extra time.

-They will play either Kilmacud Crokes or Padraig Pearses in the All-Ireland final in Croke Park on February 12.
+They will play Dublin champions Kilmacud Crokes in the All-Ireland final in Croke Park on February 12.

 Kilcoo lost their only previous All-Ireland final appearance to Corofin in 2020.